AvijitGhosh82/SMA_InterIIT_2017/README.md

 # SMA_InterIIT_2017

-Change the directory to the main folder and from the terminal/command prompt run python app.py The app will open in localhost.
+Change the directory to the main folder and from the terminal/command prompt run python app.py The app will open in http://localhost:5000/ on your browser.

 Team Lead:
 - Siddharth M